Have you procrastinated about creating video content for YouTube?

 Check out our video on Streamlined Video Production Process

-I know how hard it can be to find a detailed process or a structure to follow for producing videos, so I am going to share my process with you in its entirety – from setup to promotion of the finished material.
+I know how hard it can be to find a detailed video production process or a structure to follow, so I am going to share my process with you in its entirety – from setup to promotion of the finished material.
 I hope you can learn from it, modify to your liking, and use it for your own videos.

 The process goes as follows: